Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Introduction

-Our contributions in this paper are threefold: \begin{itemize}[itemsep=0.3mm, parsep=1pt, leftmargin=*] \item We point out that the RAG system is vulnerable to minor but frequent textual errors within the documents, by evaluating the functionality of each retriever and reader component. \item We propose a simple yet effective attack method, \textit{GARAG}, based on a genetic algorithm searching for adversarial documents targeting both components within RAG simultaneously. \item We experimentally show that the RAG system is fatal to noisy documents in real-world databases. \end{itemize}
+Our contributions in this paper are threefold: \begin{itemize}[itemsep=0.3mm, parsep=1pt, leftmargin=*] \item We point out that the RAG system is vulnerable to minor but frequent textual errors within the documents, prevalent in real-world scenarios. \item We propose a black-box adversarial attack method, \textit{GARAG}, based on a genetic algorithm searching for adversarial documents targeting both components within RAG simultaneously. \item We experimentally show that \textit{GARAG} effectively attacks the RAG system with significant performance degradation, validating the vulnerability to textual typos. \end{itemize}